 - increasing water intake to maintain hydration and dilute excess blood sugar

-- increasing fiber intake
+- eating more fiber

-These methods are not a replacement for prescribed treatment but rather an addition to any treatment plan.
+These methods should not replace medical treatment but are a helpful addition to any diabetes treatment plan.
 If blood sugar readings seem unusual or unexpected, consult a doctor.

 Monitoring blood sugar levels is an important part of diabetes management.
 The best monitoring plans often rely on both self-monitoring at home and doctor-ordered tests, such as A1C tests.